cal-weng/Terminus-docs/docs/developer/contribute/snowinning/contract-reputation.md

 There are two solutions for authentication:

-- Use the owner of the DID to submit tx and let the tagger call interfaces of the Terminus DID contract for authentication.
+- Use the owner of the DID to submit tx and let the tagger call interfaces of the Olares DID contract for authentication.
 - Use the owner of the DID to sign a customized EIP-712 message and use a forwarder to send tx on-chain.
 The tagger will use the message signer for authentication.

 > [!NOTE] Tips